Mushrooms of the West Coast

 About the instructors:

-Andy MacKinnon is a forest ecologist with the BC Forest Service in Victoria.
+Andy MacKinnon is a forest ecologist who lives in Metchosin BC.
 His fields of study include BC's native plants, fungi and lichens.
-Andy is co-author of six field guides to plants of western North America.
+Andy is co-author of six field guides to plants of western North America, an Adjunct Professor in the School of Resource and Environmental Management at Simon Fraser University, and Vice President of the South Vancouver Island Mycological Soceity.

 Course Registration is $240 per person, and includes lunch on Saturday and Sunday.